zaid-hassan/dotfiles/README.md

 # dotfiles
-In this repository i have my dotfiles and configuration files.
+In this repository i have my dotfiles.

+***

 ##### i3WM
-Currently I am using i3WM and i have included my i3 config along with i3blocks config which i use for my status bar.
+I have included my i3 config along with i3blocks config which i use for my status bar.
 ##### bash
 I have my bash aliases in this repo.
 ##### neofetch